maliakuo/memory_game/README.md

 Player2 then becomes the composer and adds an additional square to the pattern. then, Player1 becomes the student and repeats that 2 square pattern, and so on, until someone in the student role misremembers.

+click here to watch a demo recording: https://youtu.be/ZUUsOlhkIS0

 good luck!

 ## install instructions